 We haven’t found any specific tours that follow the St. Patrick’s Trail in its entirety.
 However, there are some options.

-First, this full day tour from Belfast to Dublin does stop at some St. Patrick’s sites, including the St. Patrick’s Center, his grave in Downpatrick, and the church (the oldest church in Ireland) where he died.
+First, this full day tour from Belfast stops at some St. Patrick’s sites, including the St. Patrick’s Center, his grave in Downpatrick, and the church (the oldest church in Ireland) where he died.

 Getting around Northern Ireland